PrincetonUniversity/hpc_beginning_workshop/docs/connecting/index.md

 On MacOS and Linux, the default terminal application has such a client built-in.
 No download is necessary!

 On Windows machines, you'll need a client.
-One option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and another is [Mobaxterm](http://mobaxterm.mobatek.net/), which includes an X Windows server for interactive windowed applications on a cluster like Nobel.
+One option is [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and another is [Mobaxterm](http://mobaxterm.mobatek.net/).

 Regardless, you'll need to know a few things: